Social Justice Educator | Community Advocate | Capacity Builder

 Experience working with: The Cosmos, Associated Colleges of the Midwest, Paridad Education Consulting, Gumbo Magazine, various school districts

-I speak both Mandarin Chinese and Spanish and my language skills have given me unique access to work with diverse and vibrant communities across the world.
-I have served as a legal advocate for unaccompanied immigrant children, a socioeconomic development advocate in grassroots communities, an education advocate for students and teachers, and more.
+I speak both Mandarin Chinese and Spanish and my language skills have given me unique access to work with diverse communities across the world.
+I have worked as a legal advocate for unaccompanied immigrant children, a socioeconomic development advocate in grassroots communities, an education advocate, and more.
 My experiences have cemented my belief that the most marginalized communities must be at the forefront of the fight for justice.

 Experience working with: National Immigrant Justice Center, Young Center for Immigrant Children’s Rights, Illinois Coalition for Immigrant and Refugee Rights